 .png)

 Over several months, my team and I connected with numerous venues and caterers across the city.
-In order to align with the metropolitan team, my ultimate goal was to highlight as many local Toronto businesses as possible, which we successfully accomplished!
+In order to align with the metropolitan theme, my ultimate goal was to highlight as many local Toronto businesses as possible, which we successfully accomplished!
 As a student organization operating on a limited budget, we were also able to secure over $5,000 in savings.

 Outcome & Takeaways